ricardodragon/toolservice/README.md

 # AssociateToolAPI

-API used to associate a tool with a thing.
+API used to associate a tool with a thing in a certain position.
 When the operation is done the API set the status of the Tool and save the history.

 ## URLs

-* api/tool/AssociateTool/associate/{thingId}{toolid}
+* api/tool/AssociateTool/associate/{thingId}{toolid}{position}
-  * Put: Associate the Tool where toolid=toolId to the thing where thingid=thingid IF THIS IS PERMITED.
+  * Put: Associate the Tool where toolid=toolId to the thing where thingid=thingid in the position where position=position IF THIS IS PERMITED.
 * api/tool/AssociateTool/disassociate/
   * Put: Associate the Tool where toolid=toolId to the thing where thingid=thingid IF THIS IS PERMITED.
     * Body: Tool JSON (Current Life MUST BE LESSER OR EQUAL THAN CURRENT LIFE)